mrk992/interview/README.md

 * If you choose to build a REST API, the response must be a JSON.
 * If you choose to build a CLI, the response must be a YAML.
 * To read from the database you should use “pure” JDBC, without frameworks this time.

+### Part 1
-* We would like to generate reports with the following information:
+We would like to generate reports using the API REST (or CLI) with the following information:

-  * Number of Clients by Country (and optionally by City too)
+  * Number of Clients by the requested Country (and optionally by City too)
-  * Films by Actor (with a filter by rate)
+  * Films by requested Actor, with a filter by Category.
-  * Information: Actor Name, Film Title, Description, Rating.
+    * Return the following information:  Actor First Name, Actor Last Name, Film Title, Description, Category Name.
-  * Exec the query once, and provide a filter by rating.

-Provide a method to rent a DVD:
+    * Run this query only once, saving the result in memory.

+### Part 2
+- **Rent a DVD**

-First, confirm that the given inventory item is available.
+    First, confirm that the requested item is available in the inventory.

     You may need to check whether the customer has an outstanding balance before processing the rental and that the given inventory item is in stock.

-Return a DVD:
+- **Return a DVD**

     Set the return date.
     It may be necessary to check the customer balance and perhaps process a payment for overdue fees by inserting a row into the payment table.

-Find Overdue DVDs:
+- **Find Overdue DVDs**

     Many DVD stores produce a daily list of overdue rentals so that customers can be contacted and asked to return their overdue DVDs.

     To create such a list, search the rental table for films with a return date that is NULL and where the rental date is further in the past than the rental duration specified in the film table.
 If so, the film is overdue and we should produce the name of the film along with the customer name and phone number.

-Extra Point: Add an Integration Test using our Docker JUnit extension, you can download it from our Gitlab repository: https://gitlab.com/ongresinc/docker-junit-extension, and compile it with `mvn clean install`.

 ### Use of Docker image
 We like Docker, so we use it (almost) everywere, this test is no exception :wink:.
 If you don't know how to use docker don't worry, only a few basic steps are required to be up and running.